 - Place primary emphasis on the welfare of their program participants in the development and implementation of their business practices.

-- Manage our finances to ensure that there are adequate resources to accomplish our mission.
+- Manage their finances to ensure that there are adequate resources to accomplish their mission.

 - Fully disclose to prospective candidates the nature of services, benefits, risks and costs.